Xinle culture: Naming

 The site of the ancient settlement was discovered in the grounds of an old accommodation block for an electrical factory.
 The accommodation block was called the Xinle Dormitory (新樂宿舍) and hence the discovery was named the Xinle Relic.
 When it was discovered that the settlement was that of a hitherto unknown civilization, the whole civilization was named after the relic and hence became known as the Xinle civilization.
 Although more recent discoveries in nearby areas have been extremely significant, especially one in Xinmin, the original name has prevailed.

 Excavations

 In 1973, excavations at the site discovered evidence for some 40 neolithic houses.
 Artifacts uncovered during the dig included stone tools, pottery, jade, bone tools, wood carvings, and refined coal.

 In 1978, another dig uncovered yet more artifacts including one wooden carving that was some 7,200 years old, presumably a type of totem worshipped by the clan.
 No other find in the whole of Shenyang has been older, and the find is one of the oldest wooden carvings found anywhere in the world.

-The excavations also discovered two Khitan tombs from 1,000 years ago.